$\infty$-Operads as Analytic Monads: Polynomial Functors

 \begin{remark} Taking mates in the vertical direction should give an equivalence of double \icats{}

 Assuming this, our definition of $\txt{POLYFUN}$ is equivalent to the alternative, and perhaps more standard, definition where the vertical morphisms are the left adjoint functors $f_{!} \colon \mathcal{S}_{/I} \to \mathcal{S}_{/J}$.
-We have chosen our convention to match with the correct convention for polynomial monads, where we really do want colax morphisms with direction reversed (which are not the same as lax morphisms of monads) --- we thereby avoid unnecessarily using the above-mentioned equivalence of lax and colax squares via mates, which we do not prove here. \end{remark}
+We have chosen our convention to match with the correct convention for polynomial monads, where we really do want lax transformations (cf.~\cref{rmk:mndcolaxsql}) with direction reversed (which are not the same as colax morphisms of monads) --- we thereby avoid unnecessarily using the above-mentioned equivalence of lax and colax squares via mates, which we do not prove here. \end{remark}

 \begin{propn} The double \icat{} $\txt{POLYFUN}$ is framed, in the sense of Definition~\ref{defn:framed}. \end{propn} \begin{proof} In Proposition~\ref{propn:SqFramed} we prove that the double \icat{} $\SqCL(\LCATI)^{\txt{v=radj}}$ is framed.
 But for a vertical morphism of the form $f^{*}$ the four squares of the framing live in the sub-double \icat{} $\txt{POLYFUN}$ since the unit and counit transformations for $f_{!}\dashv f^{*}$ are cartesian.
 Thus $\txt{POLYFUN}$ is also framed. \end{proof}